ieeevr/2024-test/attend/registrationtest/index.md

 </table>

 <h2 id="policy">Cancellation Policy</h2>
 <p>Should you need to cancel your registration, you may reassign your registration to another person.
-All cancellations and substitutions must be notified in writing to register2023@ieeevr.org.
+All cancellations and substitutions must be notified in writing to register2023[at]ieeevr.org.
 If you are unable to arrange a replacement, a full refund less an administration charge of 30% of your registration fee will be made providing notification is received in writing before and including 28th February 2023 @ 23:59 AoE.
 </p>

 <h2 id="faq">Registation FAQ</h2>
 <ol>
-    <li style="color: #F5725E:"><strong>How many papers/publications can be valiated by one author registration?</strong><br/>
+    <li style="color: #F5725E:"><strong>How many papers/publications can be validated by one author registration?</strong><br/>
         Each registered author can validate only one paper/poster/demo/video/3DUI contest/workshop paper/tutorial/DC. <br/>For example, if you have one conference and one demo, you need a "Paper Author Registration" and a "Demo Author Registration" to validate both.
 In the register system, you should select <u>only one contribution each time</u>. <br/>Although mutiple "Author Registration" can be covered by one name, we encourage registrations followed by different names for promoting interactions among the community.</li>
     <li style="color: #F5725E:"><strong>Can an author register as a "General Participant", while he/she actually presents a paper?</strong><br/>
         Yes.
 As long as the paper has one author registered as "Paper Author Registration" to validate the paper, another registered participant can present the paper.</li>